 Monarda punctata, or Dotted Mint, has been gaining in popularity in recent years, due to it's well deserved reputation as a pollinator magnet.
 Aromatic and colorful, the lavender-pink and yellow petals are actually leafy bracts that surround the true flower.
 Attractive to a multitude of pollinators, it is a favorite source of nectar for the rare Karner Blue butterfly.
 Combined it with Lupine for optimal Karner Blue support.

-Dotted Mint, also known as Spotted Beebalm, strongly prefers full sun and dry sandy soil, where it will thrive along with other low-growing species.
-While it does self-seed readily on open soil, it is not overly aggressive.
-In less optimal conditions, such as a richer soil, individual plants will be short-lived and do not compete well with other larger plants.
+Dotted Mint strongly prefers full sun and dry sandy soil, where it will thrive along with other low-growing species.
+This bienniel self-seeds readily on open soil, but is not overly aggressive.
+In less optimal conditions, such as a richer soil, individual plants may not compete well with other larger plants.